jeffreysham/Hatchat/README.md

 # Hatchat

-This is a messaging application that the user writes a message and sends it to a random user.
+This is a messaging application that the user writes a message and sends it to a random contact on their phone.

 It uses Parse as a form of analytics (to track what the users do... only works if they have access to internet).